ForceoftheCyber/CyberBook/README.md

 TeachBooks has developed several metadata tags that you can decorate Jupyter Notebook cells with, to alter their behavior.
 Some tags that prove useful includes:
 - `auto-execute-page`: Automatically initializes Thebe live-code on page loaded.
-- `thebe-remove-input-init`: Hides the Python code cell, while still showing the output of the execution on the page.
+- `thebe-remove-input-init`: Hides the Python code cell, while still running the cell when live coding is started and showing the output of the execution on the page.

 For further details on live-coding, see [the Teachbooks manual](https://teachbooks.io/manual/features/live_code.html).